agera-edc/DataSpaceConnector/docs/integration-testing.md

 - `@AzureCosmosDbIntegrationTest`: Marks an integration test with `AzureCosmosDbIntegrationTest` Junit tag.
 This should be used when the integration test requires the Azure CosmosDB emulator to run.
 - `@AwsS3IntegrationTest`: Marks an integration test with `AwsS3IntegrationTest` Junit tag.
-This should be used when the integration test is related to `AWS S3`.
+This should be used when the integration test requires the AWS S3 storage emulator to run.
 - `@DapsTest`: Marks an integration test with `DapsIntegrationTest` Junit tag.
 This should be used when the integration test is related to `Daps IAM`.